-Social Bar push ads come second when it comes to choosing the ad format.
+Social Bar ads come second when it comes to choosing the ad format.
 It’s an innovative format with unlimited opportunities in creatives’ design.
 With its ready-to-use templates, you save hours on launching a campaign.
 Traffic volumes are some 1,5BN weekly.
-For Mobile App verticals, you can choose between CPC or CPM models.
+With Mobile App offers, you choose between CPC, CPM, and CPA models.

 Don’t try to overbid from the start; you risk draining your budgets.
 Only after the campaign proves to engage users and convert well, it’s reasonable to increase a bid to get more traffic.

 Which bid to choose?
 The Adsterra Traffic Estimator shows the recommended rates right after you have picked the target GEO.
 You see all clues on your campaign setup page.
 You can add 20-30 cents to the recommended bid, that’ll be enough for the start.

 Even if you are experienced enough in running Mobile App offers with other networks, we recommend you to target broad on a new traffic source to exclude over-optimization and traffic loss.
 So avoid using your black- and whitelists from the start.
 You can apply for those to Adsterra managers later 😉

 Target only those iOS or Android versions that are allowed by your advertiser (see the offer’s description).